European shares fall as ECB starts buying bonds

-* EDF dips again on worries over potential tie-up with Areva (Adds detail, updates prices)
+* EDF dips again on worries over potential tie-up with Areva (Adds quote, updates prices)

 By Blaise Robinson and Alistair Smout

-PARIS/LONDON, March 9 European shares fell on Monday with investors booking recent lofty gains as the European Central Bank begins its programme of bond purchases, aimed at reviving inflation and economic growth.
+PARIS/LONDON, March 9 European shares fell on Monday with investors booking recent lofty gains as the European Central Bank begins its programme of bond purchases, aimed at boosting inflation and growth.

-The market has rallied strongly since the start of the year, with the FTSEurofirst 300 surging over 14 percent in the run-up to the ECB's quantitative easing programme, under which it will buy 60 billion euros ($65 billion) a month of bonds.
+The market has rallied strongly since the start of the year, with the FTSEurofirst 300 surging over 14 percent in the run-up to the start of the ECB's quantitative easing programme, under which it will buy 60 billion euros a month of bonds.

 "It's 'buy the rumour, sell the news'.
 European stocks have jumped 15 percent since the start of the year and the positive impact from QE has broadly been priced in by now," Saxo Bank trader Pierre Martin said.